-To remove and replace a lawn mower blade safely and easily, you need a length of 2×4 board long enough to stand on, a small plastic pan, the biggest socket wrench you can find, and a socket that matches the bolt on your mower.
-If you don’t have a socket wrench, you can use a regular crescent wrench, but you want the biggest one you can find.
+To remove and replace a lawn mower blade safely and easily, you need a length of 2×4 board long enough to stand on, a small plastic pan, the biggest socket wrench you can find, and a socket that matches the stuck bolt on your mower.
+If you don’t have a socket wrench or torque wrench, you can use a regular crescent wrench, but you want the biggest one you can find.
 Longer wrenches give more leverage, and you need lots of leverage to free a stuck bolt.

 First, and most importantly, pull the wire on the spark plug.
 This will keep the engine from starting accidentally while you’re working on it.
 I know how rarely one of these engines to starts on the first pull when we want them to, so it’s hard to imagine them starting accidentally, but err on the side of safety.